 After the briefing, wet set off on our Northern Lights hunt!

 To optimize our chances of experiencing the Northern Lights, we head to areas with little or no light pollution.
-We travel by minibus in search of an area with starry sky and good views.
+We use new and well-equipped VW Caravelle 4 motion minibuses as we travel in search of an area with starry sky and good views.

 If the weather conditions in Alta are poor, we head elsewhere.
 This may mean a drive of up to 200 km, either along the coast, fjords or in the inland of Finnmark.
 We make regular stops to check the conditions and, if conditions permit, take photos.
 We then gladly continue in search of new, exciting and nice locations, either to find new photo subjects or – if the conditions are challenging – clear weather.